 Malaria—a mosquito-borne infectious disease—is widespread in tropical and subtropical regions of Earth.
 One of a variety of tropical diseases, Malaria has had a long and insidious history of interaction with mankind.

-Tropical diseases occur in a zone stretching roughly from 1,000 miles north of the equator to 1,000 miles south of the equator and generally do most of their damage in poor, developing countries.
-Malaria has existed for thousands of years, though it was eradicated from industrialized nations through aggressive attack on the Anopheles mosquito using the now-banned insecticide DDT.
+Tropical diseases occur in a zone stretching roughly from 1,000 miles north of the equator to 1,000 miles south of the equator.
+Generally, most of their damage is done in poor, developing countries.
+Malaria has existed for thousands of years, though it was eradicated from industrialized nations through an aggressive attack on the Anopheles mosquito using the now-banned insecticide DDT.

 The distinguishing features that tie most of them together are the very complex life cycles of these organisms and their parasitic nature.

-Tropical diseases are very different from what we’re used to studying—bacteria, viruses, and diseases of the first world—because these diseases generally do the most damage in the third world and emerging countries.
-The distinguishing features that tie most of them together are the very complex life cycles of these organisms and their parasitic nature; they invade, they multiply, and they thrive inside the body.
-If they’re very efficient, they don’t kill the hosts but sap their strength, take their vitality, but they keep them barely alive to ensure their own survival.
-When they do fail and they’re not so efficient, the host dies and then, often, so does the parasite.
+Tropical diseases are very different from familiar pathogens we’re used to studying—bacteria, viruses, and diseases of the first world—because these diseases generally do the most damage in the third world and emerging countries.
+The distinguishing features that tie most of them together are the complex life cycles of these organisms and their parasitic nature; they invade, multiply, and thrive inside the body.
+If they’re very efficient, they don’t kill the hosts but sap their strength and take their vitality, but they keep them barely alive to ensure their own survival.
+When the host dies, then, often, so does the parasite.

 This is a transcript from the video series The Human Body: How We Fail, How We Heal.
 Watch it now, on The Great Courses.